benjie/.dev/rfcs/InputUnion.md

 input union IU = I | { y: Int }
 ```

-* ✂️ Objection: achieving this by indicating the default in the union (either explicitly or implicitly via the order) is undesirable as it may require multiple equivalent unions being created where only the default differs.
+* ✂️ Objection: achieving this by indicating the default in the union (either explicitly or implicitly via the order) is undesirable as it may require​ multiple equivalent unions being created where only the default differs.
 * ✂️ Objection: Numerous changes to a schema currently introduce breaking changes.
 The possibility of a breaking change isn't a breaking change and shouldn't prevent a polymorphic input type from existing.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] | [6][solution-6] | [7][solution-7]